 Offices get cold in the summer.
 It’s hard to remember just how chilly your cube is when you awaken to a weather report predicting triple-digit temperatures.
 That’s why it pays to bring a scarf to your office.
 Another good option is a three-quarter-sleeve cardigan in a neutral color like light yellow.

 Your little black dress can take you through 10 months of the year, but 90-degree temps call for something a bit crisper.
 Why not switch your LBD to an LWD—little white dress?

 DO explore shorts.

 Tailored shorts in a Bermuda length can be a comfortable, cool option for men or women.
 Pair with a more formal look on top for a nice contrast.
 Possibly a sleeveless blazer (yes, they’re a thing now).

 Plunging necklines, Christmas sweaters in any month but December, see-through blouses—these are the tops that can thwart your workplace ambitions.
 And don’t wear a message tee unless the message you want to send is “I’m quite happy on the bottom rung of my career ladder.”

-Every office has a different culture; what’s considered perfectly cool in the ad agency might not fly in the law firm.
+Every office has a different culture; what’s considered perfectly f cool in the ad agency might not fly in the law firm.
 Look around you.
 Who has the job you want?
 What is she wearing?
-Subtly matching your style to the higher-ups you would like to impress is a simple way to show that you’re focused on your career.
+Subtly matching your style to the higher-ups, you would like to impress is a simple way to show that you’re focused on your career.

-Obviously the best place to find out what the community standards for your office are is in the employee handbook.
+The best place to find out what the community standards for your office are is in the employee handbook.
 Check it every so often in case you forget some obscure rule like “no chartreuse on Mondays.”